mit-pdos/noria/noria-benchmarks/lobsters/README.md

 the given `target` rate for 50 seconds (discarding the first 20s) and reports the observed latencies for the different Lobsters pages.

-To run a different `reqscale` you only need to run the last command.
+To run a different `reqscale`, you only need to run the last command.

 ## Running the Noria backend